rrbarrero/pass-web/README.md

 ![alt text](docs/theme2.png)
 (cyberpunk theme)

 * You can select the desired theme on frontend/.dev and rebuild frontend container.
-Work in progress to do it from the UI.

 ## 📁 Host Requirements